 Anomalies during El Nina

-The map might be consulted in considerations of strategic relocations, whereas the primary criterium would be population density.
+The map might be consulted in considerations of strategic relocations: whereas the primary criterium would be population density.
+Relocation from population centers can be vital in the face of man-made irregularities that likely precede food shortages.

 Longer-Term Food Storage